BCDC Jurisdiction and Authority

 BCDC uses its federally-approved Management Program for the San Francisco Bay Segment of the California Coastal Zone (Management Program) to exercise its federal consistency authority under the CZMA.
 BCDC’s Management Program defines the BCDC segment of the California coastal zone as being coextensive with BCDC jurisdiction under state law, incorporates the McAteer-Petris Act, the Suisun Marsh Preservation Act, certain other state laws, and various BCDC plans.
 The Management Program also provides that BCDC will generally follow its procedures for processing a permit application when it reviews a consistency determination for a federal project or activity, or a consistency certification for a non-federal project subject to consistency review.

 The McAteer-Petris Act gives BCDC ongoing planning authority to study San Francisco Bay and amend the San Francisco Bay Plan, as needed, and to adopt special area plans with more specific findings and polices for of the Bay and its shoreline and other plans addressing special needs, such as seaports.
 Pursuant to this authority, BCDC has adopted special area plans that cover a portion of the San Francisco waterfront, the south Richmond shoreline, the Benicia waterfront, and Richardson Bay.
-In addition, BCDC has adopted the San Francisco Bay Area Seaport Plan as a component of the San Francisco Bay Plan.
+In addition, BCDC has adopted the San Francisco Bay Area Seaport Plan (PDF) as a component of the San Francisco Bay Plan.

 The McAteer-Petris Act required BCDC to establish within the shoreline band the boundaries of water-oriented priority uses, such as ports, water-related industry, airports, bridges, wildlife refuges, water oriented recreation and public assembly, desalinization plants, upland dredged material disposal sites, and power plants requiring large volumes of water for cooling purposes.
 BCDC’s planning responsibilities include reviewing and amending the boundaries of its water-oriented priority use areas as needed.